FirelyTeam/firely-docs/vonk/features/customresources.rst

    The CapabilityStatement will not list the custom definition.
 This is because the element CapabilityStatement.rest.resource.type has a Required binding to the ResourceType valueset.
 And obviously this valueset does not contain our 'Foo' resourcetype.

 Now use your favorite editor to create a resource that conforms to the Foo StructureDefinition.
-And then create it on Vonk: ``POST <base-url>/Foo``.
+And then create it on Firely Server: ``POST <base-url>/Foo``.

 All the operations on specification-defined resourcetypes are also available for custom resources.
 You can also use them in a batch or transaction bundle.
 Custom Resources can also be validated.
 This also means that :ref:`feature_prevalidation` can be used in conjunction with Custom Resources.